 Jeffrey is a specialist in Indonesian cultures and history who has been visiting the archipelago as a traveller, sailor and researcher since 1975.
 He has published widely on its diverse maritime traditions and speaks Bahasa Indonesia.
 Jeffrey is a research associate of the Australian National Maritime Museum, where he was a founding staff member 1987–2014.

-Jeffrey graduated in anthropology from the University of Sydney, taught in the East African Kingdom of Swaziland and has pursued marine occupations including being a wharfie, fisherman, professional blue-water yacht master and celestial navigator, marine writer, photographer and publisher.
-He was a founding staff member of the Australian National Maritime Museum, Sydney (1987–2014) and since retirement continues as a museum research associate.
-Jeffrey has shared his knowledge of the oceanic world of Indonesia by leading museum and ship-board tour groups exploring its cultures and history, with richly illustrated presentations drawing upon decades of experiences among its people, lands and waters.
+Jeffrey graduated with a degree in anthropology from the University of Sydney and has pursued marine occupations ranging from being a wharfie, fisherman, professional blue-water yacht master and celestial navigator to marine writer, photographer and publisher.
+He is a founding staff member of the Australian National Maritime Museum where he continues as a research associate.
+Jeffrey shares his knowledge of Indonesia’s oceanic realm leading museum and marine expeditions exploring its cultures and history with richly illustrated presentations drawing upon decades of experience among its people, lands and waters.